hernandanielzamora/How-Much/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for teaching me Ruby.
+I would like to give credit to [Gregoire Vella](https://www.behance.net/gregoirevella) <br>
+He created the [design](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding?tracking_source=) which I followed

 <p align="right">(<a href="#readme-top">back to top</a>)</p>